xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

 As mentioned the search results are based on snippets not documents, as such a search can yield multiple different snippets of the same document.

-The semantic search API can also be used based on a specific snippet (and for systems which have documents with multiple embeddings that is recommended):
+The following is an example that performs a search for a specific snippet.

 ```bash
 curl -X POST "$URL/semantic_search" \